 What?
 This is a two week, virtual, 7 stage cycling event that can be ridden on any bike: road, mtn, or cx.
 Although we will be sticking to mostly paved and dirt roads and lettings the trails dry out.
 The event is simple.
 First, this isn't a sanctioned event.
-There is no entry fee and no rider insurance.
+There is no entry fee.
 Roads are open to traffic and there is no podium.
 New rules may be implemented at any time.
 You must register on BikeSignUp and upload your ride to Strava.
 The cost is free but there is a donation page.
 100% of donations will go to buying gift cards or prizes from local businesses that support our community.
 The more you donate, the more prizes we can provide.
 The goal is to make sure there is a prize for each stage and a chance for a prize at the end for those that complete each stage.
-Every two days starting Tues (3/24) there will be a Strava segment you must complete.
+Every three days starting Tues (3/24) there will be a Strava segment you must complete.
 You don't need to ride it fast, you just need to complete it.
 It's about getting out, not going fast.
 Sure some of us are competitive and want to ride hard.
 You can go hard if you want and better your time but you will only be awarded with kudos with a fast time.
 The segment will be announced the night before in an email to those registered along with the highlighted business.

 Prizes: Most likely gift cards and maybe merchandise bought at local business from donated dollars.
 As of now, prizes will be randomly drawn for those that complete a stage., not the fastest time of the stage.
 Prizes may be drawn for special awards throughout the stages.
 This is ever evolving.

 Omnium scoring: Omnium will be completion based.
 Those that complete all the segments will will be entered for final purse (gift cards to local business) with remaining donation funds.